Jbleezy/BO2-Reimagined/README.md

 ## Weapons
 * Switch to melee weapon by pressing the new melee weapon button (same button as the Maxis Drone on Origins)
+* Changed grenade damage scalar to 150 (normally random number between 100 and 200 added by round number)
+* Changed projectile weapon damage scalar to 50 multiplied by round number (normally random number between 0 and 100 multiplied by round number)
+* Capped projectile weapon damage scalar at 3000
+* Changed placeable mine damage scalar to 150 multiplied by round number (normally random number between 100 and 200 multiplied by round number)
+* Capped placeable mine damage scalar at 9000

 ### AN-94
 * Increased weapon cost from 1200 to 1500